Thought Distortions: Some Common Forms of Negative Self Talk

 8. Labeling and Mislabeling

 Using the thought distortion of labeling means that we attach a negative label to ourselves or others based on one behavior or incident.
-When we label, we take a single attribute and translate it into and absolute fact or trait, making it an extreme form of overgeneralization.
-This form of distorted thinking towards ourselves leads to reduced self-esteem and confidence which often results in feelings of anxiety.
+When we label, we take a single attribute and translate it into an absolute fact or trait, making it an extreme form of overgeneralization.
+This form of distorted thinking towards ourselves leads to reduced self-esteem and confidence, which often results in feelings of anxiety.
 Moreover, when we apply this to others, we often unfairly judge without paying attention to context.

 Examples…

-“My colleague submitted their report late, they are obviously useless”
+“My colleague submitted their report late; they are obviously useless”

-“I forgot to set my alarm last night, I’m so irresponsible”
+“I forgot to set my alarm last night; I’m so irresponsible.”

 9. Personalization